-- (a) in the Directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - (b) in the Directors' opinion, the attached financial statements and notes thereto are prepared in accordance with the Corporations Act 2001, including compliance with accounting standards and giving a true and fair view of the financial position and the performance of the entity. - (c) in the Directors' opinion, the financial statements and notes thereto are prepared in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board.
+- (a) in the Directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - (b) in the Directors' opinion, the attached financial statements and notes thereto are prepared in accordance with the Corporations Act 2001, including compliance with accounting standards and giving a true and fair view of the financial position and the performance of the entity. - (c) in the Directors' opinion, the financial statements and notes thereto are prepared in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board. - (d) in the Directors' opinion, the consolidated entity disclosure statement is true and correct.

-Signed in accordance with a resolution of the Directors made pursuant to Section 295(5) of the Corporations Act 2001 on 14 June
+Signed in accordance with a resolution of the Directors made pursuant to Section 295(5) of the Corporations Act 2001 on 25 March 2025.